Periods are a fact of life; hormonal issues don't have to be!

 Do you remember when you got your first period?

 I remember mine: I was 13 years old and I thought something was really, really wrong with me.

 You see, I knew absolutely zilch about periods when I ran to my mum with tears streaming down my face because I had some horrible disease that made me bleed from the inside.
-I grew up in Karachi, Pakistan… and, as you might’ve noticed by my run-on sentence above, that learning about periods wasn’t part of the curriculum (or the culture).
+I grew up in Karachi, Pakistan, and learning about periods wasn’t part of the curriculum (or the culture).

 My period woes continued as I got older: irregular cycles.
 My family doctor prescribed me what’s offered to most of us for period problems: the pill.
 Those little pills led to a downward spiral into feeling (more) tired, having migraines for the first time in my life, getting acne, and just feeling downright crummy.

 And then came the research studies and textbooks (I was studying biochemistry at McMaster University at the time), coming off the pill, a slow journey to getting a polycystic ovarian syndrome (PCOS) diagnosis, regulating my cycles, becoming a naturopathic doctor, and helping others make informed decisions for their health — a journey, I’m happy to share, I’m still on to this day.

 Now, I get to help others with PCOS, painful periods, endometriosis, infertility, PMS, PMDD, perimenopause, and hormone health in general.